cyno-benzene/cyno-benzene/README.md

 - 👋 cyno-benzene here
-- 👀
-- 🌱 App-Sec Dev / Automation
+- 🌱 Interested in Web Application Security, Computer Networks, Machine Learning
 - 💞️ looking to contribute to projects
 - 📫 messege me or something, would love to hear your experience